-CERIL Statement 2018-1 on Realisation of the EU Insolvency Regulation (EIR 2015) in the Member State
+CERIL Statement 2018-1 on the Realisation of the EU Insolvency Regulation (EIR 2015) in national (procedural) law of the Member States

 The European restructuring and insolvency think tank (CERIL) highlights inconsistent implementation of the EU Insolvency Regulation across Europe and calls for improving cross-border insolvency legislation and better coordination.